This post is updated regularly as a page here.

 I am passionate about living with intention and putting it to practice in my own life.
-However, I’m not extreme.
-And living with intention looks different for each person striving for it.
+However, I’m not extreme and certainly not perfect.
+Living with intention looks different for each person striving for it.

-Here are some examples of how living with intention looks in my life:
+Here are some examples of how I live intentionally:

-- Using products with natural ingredients to reduce chemicals in my home.
-This includes: high quality candles and household cleaners.
+- Using products with natural ingredients and reducing chemicals on my person and in my home.
+This includes: natural make-up, deodorant, high quality candles, household cleaners.

-- A minimalist home environment is important to me.
-I have completed several rounds of 30-day challenges over a few years and now it’s habit to be removing things from our home that are no longer of use.
-It’s also changed how we view spending money on what items come into our home.
+- A minimalist home is important to me.
+I did several rounds of 30-day challenges over a few years and now it’s become habit to be removing things from our home that are of no use.
+It’s also changed how we view spending money and what items come in to our home.
 We still have “stuff,” but what’s here is either loved or useful.

 - Letting go of toxic people.
-I shed myself of people who I don’t feel good when I’m around them.
+I shed myself of people who I don’t feel good when I’m in contact with them.

 - Clearing my social media of toxicity.

 - Intentionally communicating more often with people who make me feel great!
 Seeing my friends and family, creating game days, going for lunch.
-At the same time, respecting my introvertedness (I’m not sure that’s a real word!) and desire to just stay home.
+At the same time, respecting my introvertedness and desire to just stay home.
 This is a delicate balance that I work on all the time.

-- Respecting my husband who is not a minimalist and is not as far along this road as I am.
-We are proof that a minimalist and not-quite-so-minimalist can live together in harmony.
+- Respecting my husband who is not a minimialist and is not as far along this road as I am.
+We are proof that a minimalist and not-so-minimalist can live together in harmony.